 If you plan to dine at the quarter, try La Puerta Mexican restaurant, Greystone the Steak House or Meze Greek Fusion.

 La Puerta is famous for their street tacos.
 They also have a great surf & tur burrito.
 Happy hour is very busy and loud but expect good prices.

 At Greystone, you can’t go wrong with any of the meats.
 Try the New York Steak or Filet Mignon.
 If you are hungry, try the short ribs tacos for starters.
 The place is a little pricey, but if you go during happy hour, you will get to try different cuts at reduced prices.

 My favorite is Meze Greek Fusion on sixth street.
 This restaurant offers authentic Greek cuisine with a California flair.
 Meze means small plates, but the menu offers full meals for every appetite.
 For starters, you must try the Lentil Soup, Baba Ghanosh, Dolma or Fiery Fetta Dip.
 For the main meal try the Lamb Chops or traditional Greek favorites like Falafel or Gyro plates.
 And finally, don’t skip the Baklava for dessert.

 Tip: The park and water fun is free, but you may have to pay for parking if you don't get in early to grab one of the free spots.

 For a dessert or a snack, you must try Ghirardelli Ice Cream & Chocolate Shop.
 Their ice-cream flavors on waffle cones are to die for.
-One you are done with your desert, you can go shopping for a collection of chocolates for your family and friends – or indulge yourself.
+Once you are done with your dessert, you can go shopping for a collection of chocolates for your family and friends – or indulge yourself.

 The village resembles an old harbor side town with its unique shops and casual dining places.
 You can also enjoy fine dining at 4 waterfront restaurants.